Josue-Zenteno/MyFirstStepsSearchAlgorithms/README.md

-# -PM-Basic-Alrogithms
+# My first steps with Search Algorithms
-Repository with some projects that implements Basic Algorithms
+These are the projects that I developed during the Programming Methodology Course when I was trying to learn how to implement more complex algorithms than the ones that I used to implement during the previous courses.